 - Reduce the heat to medium and add in the sliced onions.
 Stir and cook until golden brown and somewhat soft, about 3-5 minutes.

-- Add the beef broth and the Worcestershire.
-Stir with the onions.
-Add in the cornstarch and stir well as the mixture comes to a low boil.
+- Add the beef broth mixture and Worcestershire sauce to the onions and stir as the mixture comes to a low boil.
 The sauce will reduce and thicken.

 - If the sauce appears too thick, you can add more broth for thinning.